AT3META/SEARCHPAGE/README.md

 # SEARCHPAGE
-An unfinished OSSN component for creating a search page
+An OSSN component for creating a search page